 What is DevOps?

-Companies use DevOps to build and deliver applications and services by coordinating and managing software development and IT operations.
+DevOps is a set of practices, principles, and cultural philosophies that aim to improve collaboration and communication between development (Dev) and IT operations (Ops) teams within an organization.
+The primary goal of DevOps is to streamline and automate the software development and delivery process, allowing for faster and more reliable software releases.
 As stated by industry pioneer Patrick Debois in 2009, it is a technique, not a technology.
 By interoperating, development and operations teams may take away obstacles and improve how they build, deploy, and continually monitor software.

 What are the DevOps tools?

 DevOps tools provide software development process automation.
-They primarily focus on matters linked to the software production chain by implementing cooperation and collaboration across the development, testing, networking, administration, and operation units.
+DevOps tools primarily focus on matters linked to the software production chain by implementing cooperation and collaboration across the development, testing, networking, administration, and operation units.

 Applying DevOps methodologies and technologies enables businesses to operate more effectively, create more often, and reach the greatest levels of customer satisfaction.